mc2-project/mc2/README.md

     docker pull mc2project/mc2
     docker run -it -p 22:22 -p 50051-50055:50051-50055 -w /root mc2project/mc2
     ```
     Start an SSH server inside the container.
-(Note that you only need to start the SSH server if running in a Docker container -- most cloud VMs automatically start an SSH server on boot.)
+(Note that this step is Docker-specific, and you only need to start the SSH server if running in a Docker container -- most cloud VMs automatically start an SSH server on boot.)

     ```
     service ssh start